 Vegan Shepherd’s Pie

-Perhaps more than a vegan shepherd’s pie I should have called it vegetable pie since there is no meat.
-This is a very popular dish in England and the name means shepherd’s casserole: it consists of a base of minced meat and vegetables covered with a simple potato puree that forms a crust in the oven.
-Very similar is the cottage pie which instead is made with beef.
-I replaced the minced meat with a healthier and lighter ingredient: lentils, thus creating a vegan and gluten-free casserole.
-Alternatively, you can also use soy granules or ready-made vegetable mince.
-But with lentils, it’s delicious and also very digestible.
-Peas are usually added too, but I forgot them: if you want, go ahead and add them, considering the extra Weight Watchers points.
+Perhaps more than a vegan shepherd’s pie I should have called it a vegetable pie since there is no meat.
+This is a very popular dish in England and the name means the shepherd’s pie: it consists of a base of minced meat and vegetables covered by a simple mashed potato that forms a crispy top in the oven.
+A very similar dish is the cottage pie, which is made with beef.

-Usually, this casserole is made in a large baking dish, but I used individual serving dishes for various reasons.
-My oven doesn’t work well at low temperatures, so I needed to use the air fryer, which is too small for a baking dish.
-I chose individual portions so the WW points are easier to count.
-But not only that: we will also have more potato crust to enjoy!
+This pie is usually made in a large baking dish but I used individual ramekins for various reasons.
+My oven doesn’t work well at low temperatures so I needed to use the air fryer, which is too small for a large dish.
+So I chose to make single portions — this also makes the WW points counting easier.
+Not only that: you’ll also get more crispy mashed potato edges to enjoy!
 Let’s see how to prepare this vegan shepherd’s pie…

 Vegan Shepherd's Pie, Eat Without Belly